mgmt-59000-advdb/workbook/_sources/gcp/bq_dataset_copy.md

 ## Important Notes
 - The copied dataset will belong to your project and will incur storage costs based on your project's billing
-- Any queries you run on the copied dataset will be billed to your project
+- Any queries you run on the copied dataset will be billed to your project *(Remember!
+You are using GCP credits and the billing will be free to you!
+Also, the costs for this project will be minimal.)*
 - The copy creates a snapshot at the time of copying - it won't sync future updates from the instructor's dataset